Safer injecting for steroid users

 - If you’re using a multi-dose vial, use a swab to wipe the top of the vial before you draw up.

 - Draw the plunger back slightly to check you haven’t hit a vein or artery.
-If you have you’ll see blood in the barrel.
-If this happens remove the needle and apply pressure with a clean tissue or cloth.
+If you have, you’ll see blood in the barrel.
+If this happens remove the needle and apply pressure with a clean tissue or cotton wool

-- Only inject up to 2ml of fluid into each site – if you inject more it will just sit in your muscle, raising your risk of infection.
+- Only inject up to 2ml of fluid into each site – if you inject more it raises your risk of infection

-- Remove the needle carefully and apply pressure with a clean tissue or cloth.
+- Remove the needle carefully and apply pressure with a clean tissue or cotton wool

 - Use a proper sharps bin to dispose of needles.
-You can get these free from needle exchanges.
+You can get these free from needle and syringe services

 When to get medical help